 Next Page

 • Amount of correspondence received by mail and fax and how long the correspondence has been waiting to be processed.

 In response to extended hold times on the phone queues, WFM staff may ask an intake specialist to take another call from the queue before completing the documentation on his or her current report.
-This is known as “stacking a call.”
-Only intake specialists with one or more years of tenure may stack calls.
-Intake specialists do not stack calls if they are working on a report that requires immediate processing.
+This is known internally as stacking a call.
+Only an intake specialist with one or more years of tenure may stack calls.
+An intake specialist does not stack calls if he or she is working on a report that requires immediate processing.

+Next Page